aro-arko/Blog-Project/README.md

 ### User

 - Can create a new blog.
-- Can delete their own blog.
+- Can delete their own blogs.
-- Cannot update thwir own blog.
+- Can update thier own blogs.

 ## Authentication & Authorization